 Read on to find out what you can do in your own home – from filling in gaps around pipes to insulating your loft hatch.
 Plus, learn how to keep warm air in without compromising on ventilation.

-Hiring a professional installer to draught-proof your home could cost around £200.
-Doing it yourself could cost much less, providing you have a good idea of what to do.
+Hiring a professional installer to draught proof your home could cost around £200.
+Doing it yourself may be a lot cheaper, but only if you have a good idea of what you need to do.

 Draught proofing your windows and doors could save you up to £20 in energy a year, as well as making your home more comfortable to live in.

-Plus, you might find you're able to keep your thermostat a little lower once you've draught-proofed your space.
-Turning down the thermostat by just one degree in a typical home could save you £85-£90 per year.
+Plus, you might find you're able to keep your thermostat a little lower once you've draught proofed your space.
+Turning down the thermostat by just one degree in a typical home could save you between £85 and £90 a year.